Three Dimensional Z2 Topological Phases enriched by Time-Reversal Symmetry: Introduction

-In this work we classify/study three dimensional $Z_2$ topological phases with $Z_2^T$ time-reversal symmetry ($G_g = Z_2$, $G_s = Z_2^T$).
+In this work we study three dimensional $Z_2$ topological phases with $Z_2^T$ time-reversal symmetry ($G_g = Z_2$, $G_s = Z_2^T$).
 We expect these phases to be realizable in spin systems with local Hamiltonians, and we will focus on the phases with bosonic bulk excitations.
 The reason we choose to study SET phases with $G_g = Z_2$ and $G_s = Z_2^T$ is the following:

-{\it i.} $Z_2$ topological order is the simplest topological order, and most likely to occur in nature. $Z_2$ topological order have been confirmed numerically in various frustrated quantum spin models and quantum boson models~\cite{whitekagome,jiang1,jiang2,melko1,melko2}, and it was proposed in many papers that the ground state of the organic quantum frustrated spin systems \kappaETfull~\cite{Shimuzi03_PRL_91_107001,Kurosaki05_PRL_95_177001} and \dmitfull~\cite{131dmit1,131dmit2,131dmit3} must be a spin liquid with $Z_2$ topological order~\cite{Grover10_PRB_81_245121,qixu,rudro,kivelson,xudid}.
+{\it i.} $Z_2$ topological order is the simplest topological order, and most likely to occur in nature. $Z_2$ topological order have been confirmed numerically in various frustrated quantum spin models and quantum boson models~\cite{whitekagome,jiang1,jiang2,melko1,melko2}, and it was proposed in many papers that the ground state of the organic quantum frustrated spin systems \kappaETfull~\cite{Shimuzi03_PRL_91_107001,Kurosaki05_PRL_95_177001} and \dmitfull~\cite{131dmit1,131dmit2,131dmit3} could be a spin liquid with $Z_2$ topological order~\cite{Grover10_PRB_81_245121,qixu,rudro,kivelson,xudid}.
 These spin liquid phases can be viewed as spin symmetry enriched $Z_2$ topological phases.
-An exactly soluble model of this type of $Z_2$ spin liquid with SO(3) spin symmetry is given in Ref.~\cite{yaoqi}.
+An exactly soluble model of this type of $Z_2$ spin liquid with SO(3) spin symmetry is given in Ref.~\onlinecite{yaoqi}.

-{\it ii.} Time-reversal symmetry $Z_2^T$ is the most natural symmetry of strongly correlated spin systems.
+{\it ii.} Time-reversal symmetry $Z_2^T$ is the most natural symmetry of strongly correlated spin systems, especially for systems with heavy elements.
 Due to spin-orbit coupling, the SU(2) spin symmetry may be broken, but time-reversal symmetry is still preserved.
 Thus a spin system in the absence of external magnetic field and magnetic impurities should have at least the time-reversal symmetry.
 Thus the phases with $G_s = Z_2^T$ and $G_g = Z_2$ are very natural SET phases that will most likely occur in nature.